wxyhly-en/wxyhly-en.github.io/source/_posts/eye3d.md

 ![Panel settings: blue for polytope geometry-related, red for rendering-related, see explanation for details](/img/eye3d004.png)

 Clicking in shows a regular 24-cell viewed from outside.
 You can also scroll the mouse wheel to view from inside.
 (Viewing from inside actually feels a bit like looking at spherical projection)
 Click "Open Control" in the upper right to expand the quick menu, where you can switch between observing various geometries in the shape selection dropdown.
-For example, a toroidal prism:
+For example, a torinder:
 - First select "Prism" in the Object selection dropdown
 - Select "Torus" in the base cell dropdown under Prism
 - An 8-segmented torus appears in the view.
 Adjusting the U and V values in the Torus section changes the number of segments - more segments make the torus smoother but laggier.
-- Since the toroidal prism is a curved-cell figure, there's no need to display edges that become abnormally messy with increasing segments - they consume rendering resources and cause lag.
+- Since the torinder is a curved-cell figure, there's no need to display edges that become abnormally messy with increasing segments - they consume rendering resources and cause lag.
 Select Display->Cell to hide them.
 - If you find the blue background fog too heavy, expand the Render section and reduce the bgColor4Flow value; similarly, if the geometry seems too transparent, increase the Flow value (increasing Flow will increase opacity of both geometry and background together, so you need to correspondingly reduce bgColor4Flow).
 Of course, if these settings seem too complex, you can directly select the Cell(less fog) option from the presets dropdown.
 - By adjusting the height to change the prism height, we can increase this value or set it to 0 to observe and compare.